There are no changes to the abstract.

 Educational & Outreach Activities

-On November 12, we hosted a community day, which was a field day/presentation/demonstration day for area farmers and agricultural professionals.
+November 12, 2017, we hosted a community day, which was a field day/presentation/demonstration day for area farmers and agricultural professionals.
 We also shared with them our “Evaluating Winter Squash” document which details our project, terminology necessary for understanding the project, variety descriptions and pictures.
 They also received a copy of our preliminary research results.
 Together, we made plans for two events in 2018 (a workshop in June on hand-pollination and another presentation in October to share final results and seeds) as well as on-going communication with this group.

 plant breeding, pollination, variety selection, stress-factors